Macroscopic Modeling, Calibration, and Simulation of Managed Lane-Freeway Networks, Part I: Topological and Phenomenological Modeling: Acknowledgements

 We would like to express great appreciation to several of our colleagues.
 To Elena Dorogush and Ajith Muralidharan for sharing ideas, and to Gabriel Gomes and Pravin Varaiya for their critical reading and their help in clarifying some theoretical issues.
+We would also like to thank an anonymous reviewer for suggesting we expand our discussion of the smoothing effect.

-This research was funded by the California Department of Transportation.
+This research was supported by the California Department of Transportation.
+Previous versions of portions of this work previously appeared in the technical report \citet{horowitz_modeling_2016}.